openstack/trove/doc/source/user/backup-db.rst

       | 97b4b853-80f6-414f-ba6f-c6f455a79ae6 | guest1 |   mysql   |     mysql-5.5     | ACTIVE |     10    |  2   |
       +--------------------------------------+--------+-----------+-------------------+--------+-----------+------+

-   Back up the database instance by using the :command:`trove backup-create` command.
+   Back up the database instance by using the :command:`openstack database backup create` command.
 In this example, the backup is called ``backup1``.
 In this example, replace ``INSTANCE_ID`` with ``97b4b853-80f6-414f-ba6f-c6f455a79ae6``: